 How to Make Litter Boxes Last Longer

 To get the most out of your litter box, there are a few things you can do.
-However, you have to weight the actual cost of lengthening the lifespan of a litter box with the cost of replacing them.
+However, you have to weigh the actual cost of lengthening the lifespan of a litter box with the cost of replacing them.
 As you’ll see, some of these are free or inexpensive.

 This is by far the most expensive way to extend the life of your litter box, but it can also be the most helpful.
 By using litter box liners, you can protect the plastic from scratches.
 These also make cleaning out the box faster and easier.

 When exposed to direct sunlight, some types of plastic can become degraded and brittle.
 If that happens to your litter box, it means needing to replace it much sooner.
-So, be sure to keep your litter box in an area where it won’t get any direct sunlight.

 By regularly cleaning out your cat’s litter box, you can put off replacing it for much longer.
 Plan on cleaning the litter pan with soap, water, and some pet-safe cleaners about once a month.
-During this time, you can also check it for any damage that may indicate it’s nearing the end of its life.

 Another way to help keep the litter box clean is by adding baking soda.
 Baking soda is inexpensive and does more than lengthen the life of the pan.
 It also helps reduce odors and makes cleaning a breeze.
-By absorbing harmful bacteria and odors, baking soda prevents these from being absorbed by the plastic.

 If you have several cats all using one box, it’s going to wear out significantly faster.
 There will be more claws to scratch more often, and you’ll have to scoop it out several times a day to keep up with it.
-All these reasons and more are why you should have more litter boxes than you do cats.

 There are also things you can do to extend the life of your litter boxes, such as keeping it clean and using litter pan liners.